jhauck2/JaySimG/README.md

 # JaySimG
 Golf Sim built using Godot

+This golf sim is meant to interface with the PiTrac Launch Monitor
+You can find their github page here: https://github.com/jamespilgrim/PiTrac

 ***WARNING*** - This is software is pre-pre-pre-alpha.
 You should expect it to break and be buggy.

 ## Build Instructions